m-gamao/health-dashboard2/README.md

 Thanks for following along on my Health App Journey!

+About the App:

+The goal of this web app is to help users manage their health in a more organized way, and help people achieve their health goals.

+Intro:

 I designed the UI mockups in Figma.
 I'm approaching this systematically and the technical requirements are listed below.
-The goal of this web app is to help users manage their health in a more organized way, and help them achieve health goals.

 Product Management Goals:

-The first Epic is the creation of the Dashboard which is the homepage of the app.
+The first milestone to achieve is to build a dashboard for the homepage.
 It will remind the user of their medications, current appointments, and health metrics/readings that are important to them and their goals.

 *MVP - Technical Requirements:*